Windsor Teaching Alliance

 How school placements work

 Applicants are required to have English and Maths GCSE grade C or above or equivalency before applying.
-A pending Science GCSE grade C or above/equivalency will be considered prior to the start of the course.

 We are looking for someone who is passionate about working with children, has a thirst for learning and is showing an insight into current educational practices.
+We also seek individuals with a strong subject knowledge in their chosen field.

 About the training provider